What is comparable wage?

 When a Warden determines it is necessary for the security of the institution, he/she may order a complete lock down of the institution that may cause the industry to cease operations.
-JVP inmates are considered “critical workers” in the event of a lockdown, and will be returned to work as soon as possible.
+JVP incarcerated individuals are considered “critical workers” in the event of a lockdown, and will be returned to work as soon as possible.

-Can I terminate inmate-employees?
+Can I terminate incarcerated individual-employees?

 What type of space is available?

 Warehouse and classroom style space is available throughout California.
 Many spaces include loading docks, roll-up doors, adequate power loads, and incarcerated individual and staff restrooms.